Counting Drinfeld modules with prescribed local conditions: Weighted geometry of numbers over global function fields

-Similarly, applying the Box Lemma to the boxes $(\mcJ^{(j)})_{j\in J}$, and then summing over the boxes, gives an upper bound for the complement of the above set.
+Similarly, applying the Box Lemma to the boxes $(\mcJ^{(j)})_{j\in J}$, and then summing over the boxes, gives an upper bound for the size of the complement of the set (\ref{eq:size_set}).
 Together these bounds imply the desired asymptotic. \end{proof}